Johannes Spieß: World War I

-He was active in the North Sea during the 1915 Restricted Submarine Phase where he sunk several British trawlers, patrolled the Baltic Sea during 1915–1916, the English Channel, Irish Sea and again the North Sea in 1917-1918 during the Unrestricted Submarine Phase.
-He was later was a key actor in suppressing the initial German Naval Mutinies in 1918.
+Uncommon in Germany at the time, Spiess was fluent in English.
+This was attested by a number of fishermen he had temporarily taken prisoner after sinking their fishing trawler, but released shortly thereafter.

 He had also initiated a landing of German military personnel on British shores, on the uninhabited Scottish island of North Rona where he sent a number of his crew to look for eggs of wild birds, and hunt for sheep to obtain mutton.
 He had ordered the party to go on the top cliff of the island to scout for any enemy vessels which could have been in the area.

 Post-war life and memoirs

 When World War I ended in November 1918, and with the subsequent Treaty of Versailles imposing restrictions on Germany's military capabilities, Spiess' naval career transitioned into civilian life.
 After his retirement from the navy, he married Carola Eckhusen in 1923, and later in 1925 he wrote his memoirs in the book "Six Years of Submarine Cruising" ("Sechs Jahre U-Boot Fahrten").

+He had also translated First Sea Lord, John Jellicoe's Memoirs from English to German.